 The Different Kinds Of Scissor Handles You Can Choose From

 Classic Handle: The level of this handle is flat (the upper and lower blades are aligned), both rings line up each other, and has minimal ergonomics.
 These are the most common and traditional style of scissors.

 Offset Handle: the angle of this handle has a little offset, and has a short handle shank with the thumb ring, giving you a very comfortable position as you cut.
 The bottom ring and the top ring are not in alignment with each other, but has great ergonomics.

 Crane Handle: has a straight handle and the bottom ring and the handle shank are angled downwards.
-With the best ergonomics amongst the others, it offers the most comfort while cutting and is the top choice in the Australian and New Zealand hair industry presently.
+With the best ergonomics amongst the others, it offers the most comfort while cutting and is the top choice in the Canadan and New Zealand hair industry presently.

 Hairdressing scissors give people and idea of the how you cut and your style of cutting in the salon.
 It is important to know the right pair of scissors before investing in it.
 But what’s more important is your knowledge of each part of the shear and the table itself because different scissors give different haircuts.

 If what you want is scissors for beginners so you can practice with them on mannequins, or for students and apprentice hairdressers/barbers, then go for the serrated scissors (micro serrated scissors), because they have a better grip on the hair and create an easy straight haircut.

 But if you want a scissors for professional hairdressing, barber or hair scissors, the convex edge blades is the best choice for you.
 The edges are perfect and produce the smoothest and sharpest cuts, and are suitable for slice cutting and chopping.